google/tensorflow-recorder/README.md

     project='my-project',
     region='us-central1')
 ```
-After calling TFRecorder's to_tfr() function, TFRecorder will create an Apache beam pipeline, either locally or in this case
+After calling TFRecorder's `to_tfr()` function, TFRecorder will create an Apache beam pipeline, either locally or in this case
 using Google Cloud's Dataflow runner.
 This beam pipeline will use the schema map to identify the types you've associated with
 each data column and process your data using [TensorFlow Transform](https://www.tensorflow.org/tfx/transform/get_started) and TFRecorder's image processing functions to convert the data into into TFRecords.

+### Supported types

+TFRecorder's schema system supports several types.
+You can use these types by referencing them in the schema map.
+Each type informs TFRecorder how to treat your DataFrame columns.

+#### types.SplitKey

+* A split key is required for TFRecorder at this time.
+* Only one split key is allowed.
+* Specifies a split key that TFRecorder will use to partition the
+input dataset on.
+* Allowed values are 'TRAIN', 'VALIDATION, and 'TEST'

+Note: If you do not want your data to be partitioned, include a column with
+`types.SplitKey` and set all the elements to `TRAIN`.

+#### types.ImageUri

+* Specifies the path to an image.
+When specified, TFRecorder
+will load the specified image and store the image as a [base64 encoded](https://docs.python.org/3/library/base64.html)
+ [tf.string](https://www.tensorflow.org/tutorials/load_data/unicode) in the key 'image'
+along with the height, width, and image channels  as integers using they keys 'image_height', 'image_width', and 'image_channels'.
+* A schema can contain only one imageUri column

+#### types.IntegerInput

+* Specifies an int input.
+* Will be scaled to mean 0, variance 1.

+#### types.FloatInput

+* Specifies an float input.
+* Will be scaled to mean 0, variance 1.

+#### types.CategoricalInput

+* Specifies a string input.
+* Vocabulary computed and output integerized.

+#### types.IntegerLabel

+* Specifies an integer target.
+* Not transformed.

+#### types.StringLabel

+* Specifies a string target.
+* Vocabulary computed and *output integerized.*

 ## Contributing

 Pull requests are welcome.
 Please see our [code of conduct](docs/code-of-conduct.md) and [contributing guide](docs/contributing.md).

 ## Why TFRecorder?